 When it comes to earning points, there is also a considerable difference between the Chase Sapphire Preferred and the Chase Sapphire Reserve.

-With the Chase Sapphire Preferred, you can earn 2x the points per $1 spent on all dining and travel-related expenses, and 1x the points on all other expenses.
-However, with the Chase Sapphire Reserve, you can earn up to 3x the points for travel and dining expenses, and 1x on others.
-This puts the Chase Sapphire Reserve card at an advantage, especially for members who spend more on travel and dining.
-See this article on extra pandemic enhancements.
+With the Chase Sapphire Preferred, you can earn 3x the points per dollar spent on all dining (including takeout and delivery), online grocery purchases (excluding Target, Walmart and wholesale clubs) and select streaming services, 2x points on travel-related expenses and 1x points on all other purchases.
+However, with the Chase Sapphire Reserve, you can earn 3x points for dining (including takeout and delivery and travel (after the first $300 is spent on travel purchases annually), and 1x point on everything else.

 Winner for this round: The Chase Sapphire Reserve